cscart/docs/en/cscart_addons/addons/enhanced_social_login/index.rst

 Presets
 =======

     Make sure the default **Social login** add-on is set to Active in your store.
-Otherwise the Enhanced Social Login add-on will not work correctly.
+Otherwise the Social Auth add-on will not work correctly.

     .. fancybox:: img/Enhanced_social_login_002.png
         :alt: Social Login